nebulab/application/README.md

 - `:force_deploy`: same as `:deploy`, but it will send a `:force_deploy` action to the deploy resource, directing it to deploy the application even if the same revision is already deployed
+- `:setup`: setup and the application, preparing the directory structure and initializing any services

 # Attribute Parameters